mirror/boost/boost/libs/parameter/doc/index.rst

 are required, and optionally pass ``Predicate``\ s to describe the type requirements for each function parameter.
-The ``Predicate`` argument must be a unary `MPL lambda expression`_ that, when applied to the actual type the argument, indicates whether that argument type meets the function's requirements for that parameter position.
+The ``Predicate`` argument must be a unary `MPL lambda expression`_ that, when applied to the actual type of the argument, indicates whether that argument type meets the function's requirements for that parameter position.

 .. _`MPL lambda expression`: ../../../mpl/doc/refmanual/lambda-expression.html

-For example, let's say we want to restrict our ``foo()`` so that the ``graph`` parameter is required and the ``root_vertex`` parameter is convertible to ``int``.
+For example, let's say we want to restrict ``depth_first_search()`` so that the ``graph`` parameter is required and the ``root_vertex`` parameter is convertible to ``int``.
 We might write: